-Queens' College provides three years of accommodation for undergraduate students on the central College site.
+Queens' College provides three years of accommodation for undergraduate students.

 Prospective first year undergraduates will be asked to indicate their preference for the different types of accommodation likely to be available to them via a web link.
 As far as possible, rooms will then be allocated in August according to these choices, with a random mix of gender and subjects in all buildings.
 It is impossible to guarantee that the College will be able to satisfy everyone's preferences though and students may find they have been allocated a room which is not one of their top choices.
 The majority of first year undergraduates are housed in bedsits in Cripps Building, the most modern of the Queens' buildings on the main site.

 Second year students will be asked to indicate their preference for the different types of accommodation via a web link.
 Rooms are allocated according to the position they draw in a random room ballot, with some people choosing to share a room set in order to obtain bigger rooms for the same price as a smaller single.

 Third year students will be asked to indicate their preference for the different types of accommodation via a web link.
 Their ballot position is determined by reversal of the ballot positions in the previous year, with priority given to those who shared in their second year.

 Students who require four years of College-provided undergraduate residence will be offered the opportunity to apply for College accommodation away from the central site through the graduate room ballot process.
 Details of this ballot are circulated in April/May each year.